 - In addition, there will be a Viewers' Choice category for a favorite video.
 Entries with any major scientific inaccuracies will not qualify for the award.

-- All awardees will receive certificates of recognition and will be featured in the RCSB PDB Newsletter.
+- All awardees will be recognized on rcsb.org and pdb101.rcsb.org, receive certificates of recognition, and will be featured in the RCSB PDB Newsletter.
 No other prize will be awarded.